SOFTWARE ENGINEER FAST STATS

 Soft skills are attributes that should accompany accomplishments listed in a resume and can be mentioned in a software engineer cover letter or when answering software engineer interview questions.
 Soft skills that supplement the requirements of any type of software engineer job description -- like working well as a team with other data scientists, communicating suggestions to colleagues and clients from a point of expertise, being a self-starter in coming up with creative solutions, and being a perceptive listener to ascertain client needs and project requirements -- all work well in a software engineer cover letter and should definitely be the focus in responses to software engineer interview questions.

-The U.S. Bureau of Labor and Statistics (BLS) identifies the median software engineer salary (listed as software developer salary) at $103,560 in May 2017.
+The U.S. Bureau of Labor Statistics (BLS) identifies the median annual software engineer salary (listed as software developer salary) at $107,510 in May 2019.

-Again considering software engineer and software developer salary the same, the BLS marks a difference in software engineer salary between systems engineers ($107,600 in May 2017) and applications engineers ($101,790 in May 2017).
-The BLS also identifies a very strong job growth outlook for software engineers at 24% between 2016-2026, a much faster than average growth rate.
+The BLS also identifies a very strong job growth outlook for software engineers at 22% between 2019 and 2029, a much faster than average growth rate.

 Is software engineer the right job for me?